MicrosoftDocs/bot-docs/articles/includes/azure-bot-resource/azure-bot-resource.md

 ### Azure Key Vault

-When Azure creates the Azure Bot resource, it also generates an **app Id** and a **password** and stores the password in Azure Key Vault.
+When Azure creates the Azure Bot resource, it also generates an **app ID** and a **password** and stores the password in Azure Key Vault.

 Key Vault is a service that provides centralized secrets management, with full control over access policies and audit history.
 For more information, see [Use Key Vault references for App Service and Azure Functions](/azure/app-service/app-service-key-vault-references).
 You're charged a small fee for using the service.
 For more information, see [Key Vault pricing](https://azure.microsoft.com/pricing/details/key-vault/).